Lamb tikka kebabs, tender bites of loin in a richly spiced marinade cooked under a fiercely hot broiler or grill to emulate a tandoor oven.

 No, there are a few other methods that you can use that all give varying results.

 Throwing them into an air fryer at 200°C or 400°F for 10 minutes gives incredible results.
-Although they can be a challenge to release from the basket even with release spray.
+Although they can be a challenge to release from the basket, even with spray oil.

 All of the above give results as close as you will get to a tandoor oven without building one.

-The other two options are oven-baked or pan-seared, it is difficult to get an oven hot enough to get the sear.
-Pan-fried gets you some nice charring but it is not the same as being cooked in searing hot air.
+The other two options are oven-baked or pan-seared; it is difficult to get an oven hot enough to get the sear.
+Pan-frying gets you some nice charring, but it is not the same as being cooked in searing hot air.

 Serving Suggestions.